Hi all,

 [ul]Request an ip address from the DHCP server

-[/ul][ul]Install the editor LeafPadsudo dhclient eth0
+[/ul][ul]Install the editor LeafPad

-[/ul][ul]Edit the file "rc.local" in the folder "etc"sudo apt-get install leafpad
+[/ul][ul]Edit the file "rc.local" in the folder "etc"

 sudo dhclient eth0